A combinatorial description of stability for toric vector bundles: Stability of equivariant vector bundles

 \section{Stability of equivariant vector bundles}

-In this section, we propose a necessary and sufficient condition for the (semi)stability of a toric vector bundle $\sE$ in terms of its parliament of polytopes $PP_\sE$.
-This condition can be either seen as an algorithm to check stability or as a visual property on the parliament $PP_\sE$.
+Most positivity properties of a toric vector bundle can be detected on its parliaments of polytopes.
+We may expect other properties such as stability to be visualizable on the parliaments.
+The problem of classification of vector bundles, or of construction of moduli spaces of semistable coherent sheaves, is still completely open, even in the toric case.
+In this Chapter, we work on finding a necessary and sufficient condition for the (semi)stability of a toric vector bundle $\cE$ (or more generally an equivariant reflexive sheaf) in terms of its virtual (pre)parliament of polytopes $PP_\cE$.
+This condition can be either seen as an algorithm to check stability or as a visual property on the preparliament $PP_\cE$.
+In this section we assume, for simplicity, that all the preparliaments are virtual.